Pistons (including swapping heads-cylinders-pistons);

 Pistons have a front/rear and you can cause SERIOUS problems if you do not assemble the piston to the rod with the small stamped arrow, located on the top of the piston near the center, pointing forward.
 There will be the word VORN (German for FRONT) next to the arrow.
 It may be covered with carbon.
 If using aftermarket pistons, they may not be marked, and the valve cutouts will usually give you the correct installation, just from inspecting the cutout sizes, the intake being bigger.

-DO NOT put the pistons that were in your left side, into the right side, and vice-versa.
-Pistons operate such that one side gets much more pressure (thrust effects) than the other, and wear patterns must be maintained, as well as shape.
+DO NOT put the pistons that were in your left side, into the right side, & vice-versa.
+Pistons operate such that one side gets much more pressure (thrust effects) than the other, wear patterns must be maintained, as well as shape.

 Most Airheads are specified at APPROXIMATELY a